Community (ecology): Keystone species

 Keystone species have a disproportionate influence on the community than most species.
 Keystone species tend to be at the higher trophic levels, often being the apex predator.
 Removal of the keystone species causes top-down trophic cascades.
 Wolves are keystone species, being an apex predator.

 In Yellowstone National Park the loss of the wolf population through overhunting resulted in the loss of biodiversity in the community.
 The wolves had controlled the number of elks in the park, through predation.
 Without the wolves the elk population drastically increased, resulting in overgrazing.
 This negatively affected the other organisms in the park; the increased grazing from the elks removed food sources from other animals present.
 Wolves have since been reintroduced to return the park community to optimal functioning.
 See Wolf reintroduction and History of wolves in Yellowstone for more details on this case study.

 A marine example of a keystone species is Pisaster ochraceus.
 This starfish controls the abundance of Mytilus californianus, allowing enough resources for the other species in the community.

 Ecological engineers

 An ecosystem engineer is a species that maintains, modifies and creates aspects of a community.
 They cause physical changes to the habitat and alter the resources available to the other organisms present.

 Dam building beavers are ecological engineers.
 Through the cutting of trees to form dams they alter the flow of water in a community.
 These changes influence the vegetation on the riparian zone, studies show biodiversity is increased.
 Burrowing by the beavers creates channels, increasing the connections between habitats.
 This aids the movement of other organisms in the community such as frogs.

 Theories of community structure

 Community structure is the composition of the community.
-It is often measured be measured through biological networks, such as food webs.
+It is often measured through biological networks, such as food webs.
+Food webs are a map showing species networks and the energy that links the species together through trophic interactions.